Breech Presentation

 • Caution if oligohydramnios / hypertension

-Description: external manipulation (through maternal abdomen) of fetus into the cephalic presentation
+Description: external manipulation (through the maternal abdomen) of fetus into the cephalic presentation

 Offer at: